Alternative buying opportunities fall into two headings:

 The Departments of Treasury and Finance and Premier and Cabinet have developed a number of whole-of-government / common-use contracts where a common requirement for either goods and or services across all general Government sector agencies has been identified.

 Information on the contracts established by the Department of Treasury and Finance can be found in the Contracts section of this website.
-The use of these contracts is mandatory and an exemption can only be approved by the Secretary, Department of Treasury and Finance, or an authorised delegate of that Secretary.
+The use of most of these contracts is mandatory and, where it is, an exemption from the requirement to use same can only be approved by the Secretary, Department of Treasury and Finance, or an authorised delegate of that Secretary.

 Information on the contracts developed by the Department of Premier and Cabinet is located in Treasurer's Instruction 1112.